MentalFS/docker-boinc-client/README.md

 * The client will start with `--allow_remote_gui_rpc`, allowing all hosts to connect to the GUI RPC.
 * Port 31416 should **not** be publicly available, especially not without `GUI_RPC_AUTH` set.
+* GPUs are usable with `--gpus`, `--privileged` (not recommended) or `--device /dev/dri:/dev/dri` depending on GPU model.
+* The above examples do work with WSL2 and NVidia GPU.